Explore Indiana Amish Country: A Perfect Weekend Itinerary

 posted in: City Guides, Indiana, Midwest | 14

-What a surreal experience and only two hours away from Chicago!
+What an unforgettable adventure and only two hours away from Chicago!

 READ NEXT: THE BEST WEEKEND TRIPS IN INDIANA